 Are Oats and Oat Flour Gluten-Free?

-A grain that has become a hot button topic within the celiac and gluten-free communities is oat.
-Oats are not considered a top allergen.
+Oats are a hot button topic within the celiac and gluten-free communities.
+Oats are not considered a top allergen, and in their pure form, oats are safe for the majority of people with celiac disease.
 Unlike wheat, barley, and rye, oats are not considered a source of gluten in many countries.
-In their pure form, oats are gluten-free.

 Fact 1: Oats are not considered a gluten source in many countries.